Inzhenerka/docs.getdbt.tech/website/docs/reference/node-selection/methods.md

 During the next run, in the reproduction step, the `target/manifest.json` is overwritten.
 After overwriting, dbt reads the `target/manifest.json` again to detect changes but finds none.

-As a note, it's not recommended to set `--state` and `--target-path` to the same path while using state-dependent features like `--defer` and `state:modified` as it can lead to non-idempotent behavior, which may not work as expected.
+Avoid setting `--state` and `--target-path` to the same path with state-dependent features like `--defer` and `state:modified` as it can lead to non-idempotent behavior and won't work as expected.

 #### Recommendation